 According to Holm, prepping your skin with the right products can be a game changer before any makeup application.
 "Smashbox makes a primer oil you can apply before foundation or mix in with your foundation for plump, hydrated skin," Holm says.
 She continues, Holm suggests you follow that up with your regular foundation and then apply Cover FX's Skin Enhancer Drops to the tops of your cheeks and temples of your forehead for that elusive, lit-from-within glow.
 Apply it with your fingertips or a Beautyblender for the most natural results.

 2. A Glossy, Dimensional Lip

 "I love a juicy lip," Westman says.
 "One that has dimension."
-Westman uses two colors to achieve this look—a bright pop in the center and a darker color at the corners of the mouth to offer depth.
+Westman uses two colours to achieve this look—a bright pop in the center and a darker colour at the corners of the mouth to offer depth.
 In that same vein, Holm says a bit of contouring on your lips creates the illusion of a naturally full pout.
 She recommends Revlon's ColorStay Lipliner, as it's a long-lasting matte that comes in many shades.

 3. Winged Eyeliner

 "Winged eyeliner—and the many, many eye shapes you can create—has been a running trend for decades," Holm says.
 "It's the perfect eye lift!
 Keeping the look simple and making the eyeliner a focus will never go out of style.
 It says so much by doing so little."
 Makeup artist Alana Wright agrees, adding, "A nice flick can be subtle or exaggerated and vampy, proving this look is a versatile and timeless trend."
 In terms of product, Wet n Wild's On Edge eyeliner is creamy and the formula is rich and very affordable, suggests Holm.
 Apply it with an angled or a pointed brush.